rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 Select which files to process on the **Home Tab**.
 Select what to do on the **Task Tab**.
 There are many options for selecting files.
 See [<ins>**FILE SELECTION**</ins>](#file-selection) below for details.

 If any errors are found, a log file will be written to your temp folder.
 It will identify each error and the file in which it occurred.
 When processing is complete, the log file is opened in Notepad for review.
-If you want to open an old log file, look for file names starting with 'Housekeeper' in the `%temp%` folder.
+If you want to open an old log file, look in the `Housekeeper` directory in the `%temp%` folder.

 ![Status Bar](My%20Project/media/status_bar_ready.png)